 I build a port-level panel of bilateral shipping activity for ports outside the United Kingdom using the daily publications of the Lloyd's List newspaper for the years 1865-1867.
-An example of this source from September 5, 1866 is shown in Figure 1b and the method for extracting the route info is described in appendix F. I digitized the daily newspapers for all shipping events and geocoded 99.8% of the origination ports to 377 unique ports.
-Over 8,000 unique destinations were geo-coded and assigned to 60 countries.34 Figure 2b maps the distribution of pre-crisis activity levels for the ports around the world where the size of the dots denotes the log number of ships.
+An example of this source from September 5, 1866 is shown in Figure 1b.
+I digitized the daily newspapers for all shipping events and geocoded 99.8% of the origination ports to 377 unique ports.
+Over 8,000 unique destinations were geo-coded and assigned to 60 countries.33 Figure 2b maps the distribution of pre-crisis exporting activity for the ports using the log number of ships.
 One drawback of the Lloyd's List data is that it does not report values of the goods onboard.
-However, there is a strong positive correlation between the number of ships leaving a country in a year and the total value of the country's exports, shown in Figure B3.
+However, there is a strong positive correlation between the number of ships leaving a country in a year and the total value of the country's exports, shown in Figure B4.

-3.3 Long-term outcomes
+3.3 Long-run outcomes

-For the long-term outcomes, I measure exports and access to bank-intermediated finance for the period 1850-1914.
+For the long-run outcomes, I measure exports and access to bank-intermediated finance from 1850-1914.
 The country-level panel of bilateral trade are constructed from publicly available datasets of historical trade statistics along with my own contributions to create a meta-dataset that is, to my knowledge, the most comprehensive available.
-These
+These datasets cover a variety of time periods and territorial border changes, so I standardize country definitions to the smallest landmass unit that is consistently reported over all the years.34